epixelar/masterinstallMultichain/README.md

 # MasterInstall for MultiChain
 Dev by Shamuel Perez for MultiChain

-Step 1: Only you need run ./masterInstall.sh<br>
+Step 1: Only you need install MasterInstall open directory "masterinstallMultichain" and run ./masterInstall.sh<br>

 You are ready to run the MultiChain commands on your server. <br>